Is Sri Lanka a country you have wondered about visiting?

 Entrance Fee: USD30 per person (includes Sigiriya museum).

-Nearby you can visit the Pidurangala Monastery and climb for more views of Sigiriya.
+Nearby, you can visit the Pidurangala Monastery and climb to get more views of Sigiriya.

 Where to Stay in Sigiriya

-Our stay was at Sigiriya Cottage, amongst the trees, with an open communal area for dining.
+Our stay was at Sigiriya Cottage, amongst the trees, with an open communal dining area.
 The staff was great at organizing breakfast and evening meals.

 Day Two – See the Best of Polonnaruwa